efisgin/Trade-Similarity-Dataset/README.md

 All data is from [UNComtrade](https://comtradeplus.un.org/).

+Our dataset comprises of countries included in the [World Input-Output Database](https://www.rug.nl/ggdc/valuechain/wiod/?lang=en), which includes 43 countries.
+We have chosen to additionally include Vietnam in our dataset.

+Please see [Reporters]https://comtradeapi.un.org/files/v1/app/reference/Reporters.json] for the full list of ISO 3166-1 alpha-3 codes available in UNComtrade, and their respective country names.

 To construct the dataset, we use Finger and Kreinin (1979)'s Export Similarity Index.

 The **Export Similarity Index (ESI)** is given by   $\quad ESI_{AB} = 100 * \sum_{i=1}^{N} \min \left(\frac{X_{i,A}}{X_A}, \frac{X_{i,B}}{X_B}\right)$